Physicist Helps Lead Drone Mission to Titan

 Scientists haven’t been able to discern the exact composition of the material on the surface.

 “If you were to ask me what exactly is on the surface of Titan, I wouldn’t be able to tell you,” MacKenzie said.
 “The atmosphere that’s blocking the way is probably the source for much of the organic gunk that’s down there.”

-MacKenzie is one of 35 co-investigators working on the mission, a position that is uncommon for a doctoral student to earn.
+MacKenzie’s position as a co-investigator on the mission was uncommon for a doctoral student.
 A member of Dragonfly’s science team, MacKenzie helps determine the mission’s questions and design experiments to answer those questions.
-Since she graduated from U of I, MacKenzie continues to work on Dragonfly in a postdoctoral position with the principal investigator of the Dragonfly mission, Elizabeth Turtle at APL.
+Since graduating from U of I, MacKenzie continues to work on Dragonfly in a postdoctoral position with the principal investigator of the Dragonfly mission, Elizabeth Turtle at APL.

-MacKenzie said that there are several possible scenarios where liquid water could periodically come in contact with hydrocarbons at Titan’s surface, creating a concoction similar to the primordial soup that led to life on Earth.
+There are several possible scenarios where liquid water could periodically come in contact with hydrocarbons at Titan’s surface, MacKenzie said, creating a concoction similar to the primordial soup that led to life on Earth.
 By studying Titan’s chemistry in action, researchers may be able to answer questions about how the building blocks of life initially formed on Earth.

-“One of the high-level goals is to understand what makes a planet or moon habitable and what chemical processes led to the development of life,” said Turtle.
+“One of the high-level goals is to understand what makes a planet or moon habitable and what chemical processes led to the development of life,” Turtle said.
 “Titan has been doing chemistry experiments for billions of years and basically the goal of Dragonfly is to go down to the surface and collect the results.”

 In addition, Dragonfly will take atmospheric chemistry samples, meteorological measurements, and pictures of the landscape.
 The quadcopter will also carry an onboard seismometer to record any Titan seismic activity.